 Day 3 – Visit the biggest tourist hotspots in Kyoto

-Without question on day three of the Kyoto trip, I saw two of the biggest tourist attractions that there is to do in the region – Arashiyama and Fushimi Inari Shrine.
-Because 4 days in Kyoto is a hectic schedule and I am going to recommend that you do the same thing.
+Without question, on day three of the Kyoto trip, I saw two of the biggest tourist attractions that there is to do in the region – Arashiyama and Fushimi Inari Shrine.
+Because 4 days in Kyoto is a hectic schedule, I recommend that you do the same thing.

 Arashiyama is a little out of Kyoto and will take approximately 30-minutes to get there from the city centre, while Inari Shrine is situated closer to the city.
 It’s situated on the opposite side to Arashiyama and will take a good 40-minutes to get there by rail, depending on wait times for the train and changeover at Kyoto Station.

 Arashiyama is simply breathtaking.
 From the moment you get off the light train at Arashiyama, the natural beauty is there for all to see.
-So much in fact, you could easily spend a few days in the popular region, rather than a few hours and create an Arashiyama Itinerary on top of your own Kyoto travel guide.
+In fact, you could easily spend a few days in the popular region rather than a few hours and create an Arashiyama Itinerary on top of your own Kyoto travel guide.

-For the Arashiyama segment as there are so many places to see, let’s go over a few of the noted highlights for your time in the picturesque area.
-A side note, I only mention one temple below but there are many others to see.
+For the Arashiyama segment, as there are so many places to see, let’s go over a few of the noted highlights for your time in the picturesque area.
+As a side note, I only mention one temple below, but there are many others to see.

 The Bamboo Forest Walk: The Bamboo Forest Walk is the first to mind when visiting Arashiyama.
-It’s a beautiful, yet a sometimes-crowded walk depending on the time of day that you get there.
+It’s a beautiful yet sometimes crowded walk depending on the time of day that you get there.

 Many Bamboo trees are lined up on either side of the path as an entrance into the forest and create a beautiful sight that needs to be seen for yourself.

-The Bamboo Forest Walk is free entry, one of the few attractions in Arashiyama that is.
-No matter how large the crowds are during the time of day, a stroll through the Bamboo forest is unforgettable.
+The Bamboo Forest Walk is free entry, one of the few attractions in Arashiyama, that is.
+No matter how large the crowds are during the day, a stroll through the Bamboo forest is unforgettable.

 Tenryu-Ji Temple: The Tenryu-Ji Temple is one of the most popular temples in Arashiyama (naturally, there are many).
-It starts off with a beautiful garden walk before arriving at the major temple building which has unbelievable scenery surrounding it.
+It starts with a beautiful garden walk before arriving at the major temple building, which has unbelievable scenery surrounding it.

-Built in the year 1339 by the ruling leader Ashikaga Takauji, the main building itself overlooks a gorgeous lake with the gardens surrounding the main water feature, the mountains blend in perfectly in the background, and as I mentioned, it’s incredibly beautiful.
+The temple was built in the year 1339 by the ruling leader Ashikaga Takauji.
+The main building itself overlooks a gorgeous lake with the gardens surrounding the main water feature.
+The mountains blend in perfectly in the background, and as I mentioned, it’s stunning.

 Not only is it a garden walk with plenty of nice Japanese buildings, but you also get a complimentary Green-tea cake and tea that is appreciated inside a boutique tea house surrounded by large bamboo trees.